-Iran detains Mahsa Amini’s father, cracks down on protests: Rights groups
+Iran cracks down on protests on Mahsa Amini’s death annivesary

-Rights groups say Iranian authorities prevented Mahsa Amini’s family from commemorating the anniversary of her death as sporadic protests broke out across the country.
+Iranian authorities prevented Mahsa Amini’s family from commemorating the anniversary of her death as sporadic protests broke out across the country, say rights groups.

-Authorities in Iran have arrested Mahsa Amini’s father and prevented her family from holding a vigil to commemorate the first anniversary of her death, rights groups said, amid reports of sporadic protests across the country despite a heavy security presence.
+Rights groups have claimed that Iranian authorities arrested Mahsa Amini’s father and prevented her family from holding a vigil to commemorate the first anniversary of her death.

+A report on Saturday in the official IRNA news agency said Amjad Amini had not been arrested.
+Later in the day, the agency said security forces had foiled an assassination attempt against Amini.

-Amjad Amini was arrested early on Saturday as he left the family home in Saqez in western Iran and released after being warned not to hold a memorial service at his daughter’s graveside, according to the Kurdistan Human Rights Network (KHRN), the 1500tasvir monitor and the Iran Human Rights (IHR) group.
+The 1500tasvir monitor, the Iran Human Rights (IHR) group and the Kurdistan Human Rights Network (KHRN) said Amjad Amini had been arrested early on Saturday in Saqez in western Iran and released after being warned not to hold a memorial service at his daughter’s graveside.

-A report in the official IRNA news agency, however, denied that Amjad Amini had been arrested.
-The agency later said security forces had foiled an assassination attempt against him.
+There was a heavy security presence in Iran on Saturday, but reports of sporadic protests across the country came in in spite of it.

 The death of Mahsa Amini, a 22-year-old Kurdish woman arrested by Iranian morality police last year for allegedly flouting mandatory dress codes, led to months of some of the biggest protests against clerical rule ever seen in Iran and drew international condemnation.